 Working for us

-Working for the Cotswolds Conservation Board let’s you be part of looking after the landscape and communities that together form such an individual and unique part of England.
-We want to make sure this is a positive, vibrant organisation committed to delivering our services as efficiently and effectively as possible.
+Being a member of the Cotswolds National Landscape team gives you the opportunity to contribute directly to the work we do looking after the Cotswolds.
+We work with a number of communities and organisations which work together to keep this unique and valuable area of England special.
+We want to make sure this is a positive, vibrant organisation committed to delivering our aims and objectives as efficiently and effectively as possible.

-If you are innovative and enthusiastic, with a flexible ‘can do’ attitude, then we want you to come and join our team.
+If you are innovative and enthusiastic, with a flexible ‘can do’ attitude, then keep checking this page for recruitment opportunities!

 Become a Board Member